Conava/NAn/backend/README.md

 java -version
 mvn -v
 ```
 3. (Optional) Open the project in your IDE for advanced features.
+It includes configuration files for IntelliJ IDEA.

 ## Running the Application
 1. From the project root, run the application with Maven: